ossrs/srs-docs/versioned_docs/version-5.0/doc/streamer.md

 ---
 title: Stream Converter
-sidebar_label: Stream Converter
+sidebar_label: Caster
 hide_title: false
 hide_table_of_contents: false
 ---

-# Stream Converter
+# Stream Caster

 Stream Converters listen at special TCP/UDP ports, accept new connections and receive packets, then convert to and push RTMP stream to SRS server like a RTMP client.